Bastien-Rab/Analyse_indicateurs_egalite_femme_homme/README.md

 ---

 Ce projet a permis de consolider mes compétences en préparation de données, automatisation avec KNIME, et création de diagnostics analytiques tout en répondant aux exigences réglementaires et stratégiques.

+---

+---

+# ⚖️ Automation of the Gender Equality Report

+This project, completed as part of my OpenClassrooms Data Analyst training, aimed to develop an ETL workflow using **KNIME** to automate the creation of a diagnostic report on professional gender equality within a company of over 150 employees.

+---

+## 📚 Project Context
+The project was carried out for a consulting firm specializing in the digital transformation of businesses, with over 150 employees.
+The firm aimed to strengthen its commitment to gender equality to enhance its employer brand and attract new talent.
+To achieve this, the company decided to automate the calculation of the gender equality index, in compliance with GDPR regulations.

+---

+## 🎯 Project Objectives
+- **Automate the diagnostic report**: Implement a **KNIME workflow** capable of automatically generating the graphs and indicators required for the report.
+- **Prepare the data**: Clean, transform, and anonymize data from the HRIS to ensure GDPR compliance.
+- **Create an exploitable file**: Produce a `.csv` file ready for use in future analyses.

+---

+## 📦 Deliverables
+1. **KNIME Workflow**: Full automation of the diagnostic report creation, including comments for easier interpretation.
+2. **CSV File**: Cleaned, anonymized data ready for further analysis.
+3. **Presentation**: A PDF document detailing the workflow and results obtained.

+---

+## ✨ Skills Developed
+- Using **KNIME ETL** to automate analytical processes.
+- Preparing and cleaning data while adhering to internal standards and GDPR compliance.
+- Collecting and transferring data from HRIS to analytical preparation zones.
+- Creating analytical visualizations to communicate clear and impactful results.

+---

+## 📄 Files and Deliverables
+- **KNIME Workflow**: Automating the creation of diagnostic report graphics.
+- **Analysis Data**: An anonymized `.csv` file structured for further analysis.
+- **Presentation**: A PDF document detailing the workflow and the results obtained.

+---

+This project allowed me to strengthen my skills in data preparation, automation using KNIME, and creating analytical diagnostics, while meeting both regulatory and strategic requirements.